 Behold the hipster, the stylishly disaffected breed of twentysomethings whose fog of twee whimsy envelops Williamsburg and the East Village.
-Most who encounter the hipster in its natural habitat respond in one of two ways: derision
+Most who encounter the hipster in its natural habitat respond in one of two ways: derision or ridicule.

 But science does not cast judgment.
 Its goal is to explore and explain dispassionately, whether the object of study be the noble eagle or the lowly nematode.
 So what does science have to tell us about this fascinatingly misunderstood breed, the indigenous North American hipster?

 In a paper in an upcoming issue of the Journal of Consumer Research entitled "Demythologizing Consumption Practices: How Consumers Protect Their Field-